DR. SWINGLE GRAND

 ROUNDS RECORDING -

-This 1-hour session of the Swingle Grand Rounds is a "mixed-bag" of issues, with some notable markers for ADD and sleep issues masking more serious issues.
+This 1-hour session of the Swingle Grand Rounds is a "mixed bag" of different clinical profiles.

 The case details are: